tuuturu/xctl/docs/frontend/docs/environment/continuous-deployment.md

 ## Accessing ArgoCD

-First, acquire credentials for Grafana by running the `get credentials`
+First, acquire credentials for ArgoCD by running the `get credentials`
 command:

 ```shell
 xctl --context env.yaml get credentials argocd
 ```

-After you've gotten the credentials, open a tunnel to the Grafana instance by running the following command:
+After you've gotten the credentials, open a tunnel to the ArgoCD instance by running the following command:

 ```shell